 1. Understanding SDM

-With SDM you are in the driver’s seat, but you can get advice or help from your supporters about making decisions when you want it.
+With supported decision-making you are in the driver’s seat.
+But, when you want to you can get advice or help from your supporters about making decisions.

 SDM is not like guardianship.
 With guardianship, the guardian makes the decisions for you.
-You can tell your guardian what you would like, but if your guardian disagrees, your guardian can make a decision you disagree with.
-For example, if your guardian thinks you should get surgery but you disagree, the guardian can tell your doctor to perform surgery on you even if you do not want it.
+You can tell your guardian what you would like.
+But if your guardian disagrees with you, your guardian can make a decision you disagree with.
+For example, if your guardian thinks you should get surgery but you do not want to get surgery, the guardian can tell your doctor to perform surgery on you even if you do not want it.

-With SDM, you get advice and help from your supporters to understand your options, but you make your own decisions.
-With SDM your supporters do not make decisions for you like a guardian can.
+With supported decision-making, you get advice and help from your supporters to understand your options, but you make your own decisions.
+With supported decision-making your supporters do not make decisions for you like a guardian can.

 You do not have to go to court or pay a lawyer to start using supported decision-making.
-To start using SDM you need to choose who you want as a supporter and talk with that person about being a supporter.
-After you find your supporters, we recommend signing a Supported Decision-Making Agreement so that everyone understands what SDM will mean for you and how you want it to work.
+To start using supported decision-making you need to choose who you want as a supporter and talk with that person about being a supporter.
+After you find your supporters, we recommend filling out and signing a Supported Decision-Making Agreement.
+Filling out the agreement helps make sure everyone understands what supported decision-making will mean for you and how you want it to work.
 We will explain more about how the agreement works below.

-Here are some excellent resources that can help you think more about whether SDM is right for you:
+Here are some excellent resources that can help you think more about whether supported decision-making is right for you:

 - How to Make a Supported Decision-Making Agreement, American Civil Liberties Union.